This article is part of our PC-building beginner’s guide. You can view the entire guide here.

-AM4 has been the standard socket type for AMD since the introduction of their 1000 series (Zen 1) CPUs in early 2017.
-Additionally, 500-series motherboards are not compatible with 1000 or 2000 series CPUs, despite having the same socket type.
+AM4 was standard socket type for AMD from the introduction of their 1000 series (Zen 1) CPUs in early 2017 until the release of the 7000-series CPUs in 2022.
+500-series motherboards are not compatible with 1000 or 2000 series CPUs, despite having the same socket type.

-If you opt to use an M.2 storage drive in your PC (which we highly recommend), make sure any motherboard you’re considering buying has an M.2 slot.
+If you opt to use an M.2 storage drive in your PC (which we highly recommend), make sure any motherboard you’re considering buying is equipped with an M.2 slot.
 Otherwise you won’t be able to use your storage drive without buying an expansion card.